-When you visit SHIBAURA HOUSE for the first time, you’ll probably be surprised by the building.
-Its appearance sends out a very strong message: its seven stories are all wrapped in transparent glass.
-You can see everything that is happening inside, from the outside.
+When you visit SHIBAURA HOUSE for the first time, you’ll probably be surprised by the architecture.
+Its appearance sends out a very strong message: the architecture is clear and transparent with its seven stories all wrapped in glass.
+The design allows everything that is happening inside to be seen from the outside.
 Each floor is connected by a split-level, creating a sense of unity across the entire space.
-The design is by architect Kazuyo Sejima, of architect studio SANAA, who has designed buildings all over the world.
+The design is by an architect Kazuyo Sejima (SANAA), who has designed architecture all over the world.

-SHIBAURA HOUSE is a company headquarters and a community space in Shibaura, Minato-ku, Tokyo.
-The company was founded in 1952 (and was formerly called the Advertising Plate Making Company), but in 2011, it was turned into SHIBAURA HOUSE when the headquarters were rebuilt.
-As the name suggests, the idea was to build a ‘house’ (rather than only an office) in Shibaura.
+SHIBAURA HOUSE is a company headquarters combined with a community space in Shibaura, Minato-ku, Tokyo.
+The company was founded in 1952 (and was formerly called Kohkoku Seihan Inc.), but in 2011, it was turned into SHIBAURA HOUSE when the headquarters were rebuilt.
+As the name suggests, the idea was to build a ‘house’ that is open for people.

-SHIBAURA HOUSE operates as an open space where local children, office workers working in the area, and overseas visitors all gather together.
-From cooking and English conversation classes to lectures with guests from both Japan and abroad, we hold over 100 cultural programs every year.
+SHIBAURA HOUSE operates as an open space where local children, office workers working in the area, and overseas visitors can all gather in one place.
+From cooking and English conversation classes to lectures with guests from both Japan and abroad, we have been organizing over 100 cultural programs every year.
 What’s more, the ground floor is open for anyone to come in, just like a public park.
 At lunchtime, you can come in and watch the neighbors go about their business.